TomaszChrosniak/cpp-exercise/README.md

 You need to:

- * Provide an estimate for when the work will be complete.
  * Produce working Object Orientated, unit-tested code.
  * Provide instructions on running and building your application.
  * Deliver the working application to your prospective employer.